averkinderen/uptec.github.io/_posts/2024-01-27-auth-series-6-secure-open-api-swagger-calls-with-microsoft-entra-id-azure-ad.md

 The last step is to take a note on the scopes we created earlier for the API (in the **uptec-auth-api**'s app registration).
 Because in the previous tutorials we have requested the permission inside the **uptec-auth-api-caller**, you don't need to switch to **uptec-auth-api**.
-Just go to the API permissions, click the Access.Read & Access.Write permissions and copy the full permission names like in the screenshots below.
+Just go to the API permissions, click the Access.Read & Access.
+Write permissions and copy the full permission names like in the screenshots below.

 ![2024 01 26 21H59 38](/assets/images/auth-series-6/2024-01-26_21h59_38.png)